 |Narration||Yes, Cashbook has a narration.||No, Cash account does not have narrations.|

 In every business, cash plays a very important role in running out it smoothly, whether it is small or large.
-So, in every business cash is recorded on daily basis it may be in cash book or in cash account but proper records of every cash transaction are maintained.
+So, in every business cash is recorded on a daily basis it may be in the cash book or in cash account but proper records of every cash transaction are maintained.

 please comment your feedback whatever you want.
 If you have any question please ask us by commenting.